danielemery/aws-multi-spa/README.md

 Once deployed it should be available at http://aws-multi-spa.demery.net

 # Includes

-- terraform config to create the buckets, cloudfront, dns entries etc
+- terraform config to create the buckets and cloudfront distribution
 - example vite spa app to deploy multiple copies of
+- Fallback to html

+# Doesn't Include

+- Bucket suitable for prod
+- DNS

 # Usage